oom-components/carousel/README.md

 * No styles or themes are provided with this package.
 You decide how the carousel must look.
 * Support for touch devices
 * Support for keyboard
-* Build with ES6, so you may need a transpiler for old browser support
+* Build with modern javascript, using ES6 modules

 ## Install